heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 # IANA Considerations

 This document has no IANA actions.

---- back

-# Acknowledgments
-{:numbered="false"}

-The authors would like to thank the following people for their feedback and reviews of the document: Evan Gilman, Pieter Kasselman, Darin McAdams, and Arndt Schwenkschuster.

 # Examples
 This section documents examples of the JWT headless authentication and